 We are very proud of the achievements of our pupils and we are privileged to be part of the academic journey they all make.

-Pupils leaving Shrewsbury High School opt to study a wide range of subjects at some of the country’s top universities, but whether she is aiming for the leafy spires of Oxbridge or the cut and thrust of an industry apprenticeship, whether it’s drama school or an art foundation, a history degree or sports science at university, agricultural college or straight to the world of work – we want our pupils and parents to feel confident that we can support her to get there.
+Pupils leaving Shrewsbury High School opt to study a wide range of subjects at some of the country’s top universities, but whether she is aiming for the lofty spires of Oxbridge or the cut and thrust of an industry apprenticeship, whether it’s drama school or an art foundation, a history degree or sports science at university, agricultural college or straight to the world of work – we want our pupils and parents to feel confident that we can support her to get there.

 It is very important to state that academic success may look very different for each of our pupils.